mihaibudiu/sql2dbsp/CONTRIBUTING.md

 # Contributing to SQL-to-DBSP compiler

 The SQL to DBSP Compiler project team welcomes contributions from the community.
+Before you start working with DBSP, please read our [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
+To acknowledge the DCO, sign your commits by adding `Signed-off-by: Your Name
+<your@email.com>` to the last line of each Git commit message.
+Your
+signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+The e-mail address used to sign must match the e-mail address of the Git author.
+If you set your `user.name` and `user.email` git config values, you can sign your commit automatically with `git commit -s`.

 ## Contribution Flow